Hunt House (Griffin, Georgia)

 The Hunt House is a historic residence in Griffin, Spalding County, Georgia.
-Also known at the Chapman-Kincaid-Hunt House, it was added to the National Register of Historic Places in 1973.
+Also known at the Chapman-Kincaid-Hunt House, it was added to the National Register of Historic Places in 1973 and removed in 2024.
 It was originally located at 232 South 8th Street.

 It is a monumental Beaux Arts house that was built originally in c.1860 as an Italianate summer home for a rich south Georgia planter, W.W.
 Chapman.

 It was remodelled into the Beaux Arts style by W.J.
 Kincaid, founder of a textile manufacturing firm in Griffin.
 Kincaid bought the house in 1874.
 His daughter, born in the house in 1875, married a Hunt and lived there until 1959.
 The house was moved to 525 North Pine Hill in 1978, apparently at 33.26214°N 84.31637°W.